The Doctor and Sarah travel back to stop Chris Chibnall, Steven Moffat, and Paul Cornell from ever meeting up.

 That’s basically Paul Cornell’s argument.
 By that logic I could have the Doctor morph into a big yellow Dinosaur that shoots eye beams and justify it with, “well William Hartnell changed into Patrick Troughton.
 That was a change and so is this, so it must be exactly the same.
 Also Doctor Who has no continuity, so this makes perfect sense.”

 Each creative decision has to be justified on it’s own creative merits.
 There is no one size fit’s all method.
 No one is saying all change is bad, but you have to take change on a case, by case basis.
-The concept of regeneration and introducing the Time Lord’s were not even comparable to one another, never mind regeneration and the Timeless Child.
+The concept of regeneration and introducing the Time Lord’s were not even comparable to one another, never mind to the Timeless Child.

-Trying to lump every change together under the umbrella of they are all the same, so every chang is good, is every bit as bad as saying nothing can ever change.
+Trying to lump every change together under the umbrella of they are all the same, so every change is good, is every bit as bad as saying nothing can ever change.
 Both are extremes with no room for leeway or debate.

 Furthermore limitations are not a bad thing by definition.
 Paul Cornell likes to paint them as being limits to his creativity, but in actual fact limitations are what define a character, or franchise and give it it’s own identity.